philippotto-hauber/poll-tracker-assignment/README.md

 ## Short description of what the script does

-### Scrape url
+### Scrape content from url

-The script scrapes the table from the url containing the polling data as well as the content and the markers of the footnotes at the bottom of the table.
+The script scrapes the table containing the polling data as well as the content and the markers of the footnotes at the bottom of the table.

 ### Parse data

-After scraping the table from the url, all footnote markers, e.g. `'*'` are removed and the (string) values in the columns of the table converted to the appropriate data types:
+All footnote markers, e.g. `'*'` are removed and the (string) values in the columns of the table converted to the appropriate data types:

 | Column     | Type       |
 |------------|------------|